castle2668/maplestory-match-cards-minigame/README.md

 │   │   │   ├── assets/     # Static resources specifically for the game (e.g., images, sounds).
 │   │   │   ├── components/ # UI components related to game functionality.
 │   │   │   ├── data/       # Data and configurations for the game.
+│   │   │   ├── interfaces/ # Interfaces for the game.
 │   │   │   ├── store/      # Zustand store related to the game feature.
 │   │   │   └── utils/      # Utility functions used in game features.
 │   │   └── music/          # Music-related components and logic for handling audio playback.